Guide

 What video players support SRT files?

-Nearly all modern video players support SRT, including VLC, Windows Media Player, QuickTime, MX Player, Plex, Kodi, and most smart TV media players.
+Nearly all modern video players support SRT files, including VLC, Windows Media Player, QuickTime, MX Player, Plex, Kodi, and most smart TV media players.

 What is the difference between SRT and VTT?

 Both are text-based subtitle formats.
-VTT (WebVTT) is designed for web browsers and supports styling like colors and positioning.
+VTT (WebVTT) is designed for web browsers and supports styling (colors, positioning).
 SRT is simpler, more universal, and works with virtually every video player and platform.

 Need to translate an SRT file?